phillycommunitywireless/phillycommunitywireless/content/en/about.md

 Our team includes six staff and over 50 volunteers from a wide array of local and national organizations.
 For more information, visit our [People page](/people).

-The Big Picture Alliance recently completed a documentary film about the early stages of the PCW project.
-Check it out on [YouTube](https://www.youtube.com/watch?v=FcReKkPl-6M).

-{{< youtube FcReKkPl-6M >}}

-For up to date info on the project, sign up for our [newsletter](http://eepurl.com/hHTT2D)!
+For up to date info on the project, sign up for our [newsletter](http://eepurl.com/hHTT2D) and follow us on social media.

 ## Vision